newlandsvalley/purescript-soundfonts/docs/GUIDE.md

   ]
 ```

-Notice that each succeding note starts at the accumulated time offset of the note sequence that hase preceded it.
+Notice that each succeding note starts at the accumulated time offset of the note sequence that has preceded it.
 You again supply this array to ```playNotes```:

 ```purs
 playNotesExample :: Array Instrument -> Aff Unit